Hello everybody and welcome to this online Python programming course.

 Those of you who are using Ubuntu, probably already know that any Linux type of system already comes with Python and Python 3 , but we want to install some different reusable things or useful things – should I say – such as PIP for Python, installing different modules, libraries item and the Python 3 interpreter.
 I will just leave this to finish and I will get back to you as soon as this has finished.

 Right here, we are getting towards the end of the actual setup.
-It shouldn’t take more than a few seconds more to finish this.
-It took around two to three minutes to finish this which is not that long, but I actually thought it would finish a little bit faster.
+It shouldn’t take more than a few seconds to finish this.
+It took around two to three minutes to finish this which is not that long, but I thought it would finish a little bit faster.
 Here we can see everything has finished and I hope that soon we will get prompted the finish button which we can click and then run the Python 3.

 This is not really anything important to us but if you want to you can just click it.
-What this means is basically the path is the actual environment in Windows where you can actually run the program from any directory you want.
+What this means is the path is the actual environment in Windows where you can run the program from any directory you want.

 For example, if you want to run Audacity, right here this program on my desktop from any other directory that isn’t the desktop directory you can add the executable of this program to the actual path and it will be able to run it from anywhere, but more about that later on.
-Right now just click here close then we have Python 3 installed.
+Right now just click here close then we have the Python 3 installed.

 In order to check that out you can just type here IDLE and you can see right here I have bunch of different versions of Python 3.

-Right here we are interested in Python 3.7 64-bit and if you open the IDLE it will open up the Python 3 interpreter which we’re going to talk about more later on.
+Right here we are interested in Python 3.7 64-bit and if you open the IDLE it will open up the Python 3 interpreter which we’re going to talk about later on.

-As we can see the version is 3.7.3 which is the version that we downloaded so more about that later on.
-What I am going to show you in the next video is for the Ubuntu and the Mac OS users.
+As we can see the version is 3.7.3 which is the version that we downloaded so much more about that later on.
+What I am going to show you in the next video is for Ubuntu and the Mac OS users.